camunda/blog.camunda.org/content/post/2019/10/camunda-optimize-26-released.md

 With this release we add a very exciting feature which adds the possibility to easily identify process instances where certain flow node instances take significantly longer than others and subsequently slow down your process.
 We call this `Outlier Analysis`.
 Let's have a look into the feature based on a small example step-by-step.

-In below example our process consists of two User Tasks and two Send Tasks.
 When using the new Outlier Analysis feature within the Analysis section and selecting the process we can directly see that the Heatmap highlights the Flow Nodes where Optimize identified many duration outliers.
-In our example for the Tasks *Review Lead* and *Confirm Lead* duration outliers were identified.
+In our example for the Tasks *Assign Hiring Manager*, *Screen Application* and *Conduct 1st Onsite Interview* duration outliers were identified.
 When hovering over the task you can see how many instances were identified and how much longer they take than the average duration.

 {{< figure src="outlierExample_1_heatMap.png" alt="Outlier Example Heatmap" >}}